Analog Man presents KING OF TONE overdrive pedal

 This is the story so far

-The list is semi-automated so we can't really answer any questions when you get on the list.
-We don't need any phone or mailing address info, just email from your best email address for us to put on the list.
-It may take us a few weeks to process your waiting list additions and but we will get to them and email you back.
-If you don't hear from us within a few weeks please try again, maybe from another email address.
+This email address is automated so we can't answer any questions when you send an email to get on the list.
+We don't need any phone or mailing address info, just email us from your best email address for us to put on the list, and put your name in the email which may help us find you in the future.
+You should get an auto reply.
+Before emailing, it's best to add analogspam@aol.com to your contact list, so you have a better chance of getting the auto reply.
 No need to prepay or put down a deposit, we will give you ordering info when your pedal is ready to ship.

 Please don't ask for status on the list unless you are close to the SHIPPING date on the King of Tone delay page.
 We just can't afford to spend an hour a day on list administration.
-Thanks!
+Thanks!*** THE LIST IS VERY LONG.
+There is a chance that we can never make enough pedals for yours, if you get on the list now.
+Sorry about that but some parts were discontinued years ago, and we can't find many more NOS parts lately.

 Hand made in the USA